 Tool Boxes and Tool Cabinets - (293 companies)Tool boxes and cabinets are enclosed cases for storing, organizing, and carrying tools.
 They are also used to protect tools from outside weather elements.Show More

 Tool Kits - (134 companies)Tool kits contain different types and sizes of tools, often in a convenient carrying case.Show More

 Jewell Instruments, LLC

-Ultra Precision Tiltmeter for Geophysical Studies Jewell Instruments is proud to present the A601-2 tiltmeter series as the latest installment to its electrolytic sensor family for geophysical and geotechnical applications.
+Extreme Precision Tiltmeter for Seismic Studies Jewell Instruments is proud to present the A601-2 tiltmeter series as the latest installment to its electrolytic sensor family for geophysical and geotechnical applications.
 This new model replaces the 520M geodetic platform tiltmeter as a more cost effective option, but without sacrificing much precision.
 The dual-axis sensor has the advantage of built-in micrometer leveling legs for easy installation on any horizontal surface.
-With an absolute gravity referenced... (read more)Browse Tilt Sensors Datasheets for Jewell Instruments, LLC
+With an absolute gravity referenced electrolytic sensor... (read more)Browse Tilt Sensors Datasheets for Jewell Instruments, LLC

 To level the X- and Y-axes of the Model 520-W Geodetic Platform Tiltmeter, the user turns a knob that raises or lowers an invar screw by means of a worm gear assembly.
 One complete 360° turn of the knob turns the screw by 6°, or 1/60 of a revolution.
 The ½-inch diameter screw has a pitch of 40...

 The Carnegie Institution of Washington has installed two Jewell Instruments Model 510 Geodetic Borehole Tiltmeters in the sea floor east of Japan.
 The scientists are attempting to establish long-term sea floor observatories in one of the world's most active earthquake zones.
 Each observatory...